 While the federal deadline to complete the FAFSA is June 30, students are encouraged to submit their application much earlier.
 One reason is that state and college-based financial aid, which use the FAFSA application and disburse aid on a first-come first-served basis, have earlier deadlines.

-For example, Texas students must file the FAFSA by January 15, and Connecticut’s deadline is February 15 for priority consideration.
+For example, Texas and Connecticut students must file the FAFSA by March 15, 2024, for priority consideration.
 Filing by your state’s deadline ensures that students receive maximum consideration for limited financial aid resources.
 You can check the deadline for your state on the FAFSA website .

 • Fewer questions.
-The new FAFSA will feature fewer questions, decreasing application completion times.
+The new FAFSA features fewer questions, decreasing application completion times.

 • Automated tax data retrieval.
 The new IRS Direct Data Exchange (DDX) will pull in parents’ and students’ tax information — no manual completion needed.